-Retention BMPs shall be used onsite to the maximum extent practicable.
-Projects that demonstrate technical infeasibility for reducing EIA to $\leq 5\%$ using Retention BMPs are eligible to use Biofiltration BMPs to achieve the EIA performance standard.
+New development and redevelopment projects that demonstrate technical infeasibility for reducing EIA to $\leq 5\%$ using Retention BMPs are eligible to use Biofiltration BMPs to achieve the EIA performance standard.

 The project applicant shall demonstrate technical infeasibility by submitting a site-specific analysis conducted and endorsed by a registered professional engineer, geologist, architect, and/or landscape architect.
 Section 3.2 discusses technical feasibility screening criteria.
 Projects that cannot demonstrate technical infeasibility shall meet the requirement to reduce EIA to $\leq 5\%$ using Retention BMPs.
 Otherwise project applicants must examine other options for meeting the requirements, such as redesigning the site.